David Seddon MA, BA, Accred - helping couples and individuals to a better life

 07578100256 / 07578100256

 I specialise in working with relationships, anger, depression, anxiety and bereavement.
 I have a good track record for helping people improve relationships, change behaviours and reach a happier and better life.
 I'm a warm, supportive listener who is committed and passionate about assisting people to work through their problems so that they can reach greater peace of mind, and I'm particularly interested in helping people find meaning in their lives.
-I have 9 years experience of humanistic and existential counselling and work for BUPA and internationally via Skype.
+I have 9 years experience of humanistic and existential counselling, have worked for BUPA and internationally via Skype.

 Please see the testimonials below, to show my success with helping people to overcome various issues.